napari installation tutorial

 This tutorial will teach you how to do a clean install of napari.
 It is aimed at people that just want to use napari.
 For people also interested in contributing to napari please check our contributing guidelines for more advanced installation procedures.
 At the end of the tutorial you should have napari successfully installed on your computer and be able to make the napari viewer appear.

-napari can be installed on most macOS, Linux, and Windows systems with Python 3.6 or 3.7.
-There are three different ways to install napari.
+napari can be installed on most macOS, Linux, and Windows systems with Python 3.6 and later using pip:

 install from the master branch on Github

 To install the “next-release” version from github via pip, call

 clone the repository locally and install in editable mode

 To clone the github repository for local install

 git clone https://github.com/napari/napari.git cd napari pip install -e .[all]

 After installation you should be able to launch napari from the command line by simply running

 An empty napari viewer should appear as follows

 pip you can upgrade by calling